How Much to Expect from a Car Accident Settlement

 Unfortunately, minimum property coverage might not cover all your claims.
 You need your insurance company to cover the rest of the damages.

-If the at-fault driver cannot cover all your vehicle repairs or does not have insurance, call us immediately at (760) 642-5475.
+If the at-fault driver cannot cover all your vehicle repairs or does not have insurance, call our skilled California car accident attorneys immediately at (760) 642-5475.

 What is California’s Minimum Coverages?

 We mentioned above how some drivers opt to buy the minimum coverage.
 In California, the minimum coverage is 15/30/5.